Niloy Alamgir: Career

-Alamgir's career in film and TV media after winning Super Hero Super Heroine contest in 2009.
+Niloy Alamgir gained recognition after winning the "Super Hero Super Heroine" contest in 2009, organized by NTV, Bangladesh Film Development Corporation (BFDC), and Market Access Group.
+This victory launched his career in the entertainment industry.
 He made his film debut in 2011 with Baily Road directed by Masood Kayenat.
 His movie Olpo Olpo Premer Golpo was released 29 August 2014.

-He has done TV commercials: Keya white plus detergent powder, Banglalink desh5, Ice cool soap, Singer etc.
+Niloy Almagir has appeared in numerous television commercials, making him a household name in Bangladesh.

 Personal life

-Niloy was born on 20 August 1984 in Dhaka.
+Niloy Alamgir was born on 14 December 1984 in Dhaka.
 His father is Awlad Hossain and his mother is Asma Hossain.
 He married model and actress Anika Kabir Shokh on 7 January 2016 but divorced on 17 July 2017.
-On July 7, 2021, he married Tasnuva Tabassum Hridi.
+On June 30, 2021, he married Tasnuva Tabassum Hridi.